Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 to people to view it.
 I accept that, and some examples have been given in the debate.

-work of the BBFC.
+the work of the BBFC.
 It is in the area of age classification that some of the most difficult decisions have to be taken.
-The film that required perhaps more cuts than any other, some time ago now, was Teenage Mutant Ninja Turtles , because the
+The film that required perhaps more cuts than any other, some time ago now, was Teenage Mutant Ninja Turtles ,

-distributor was keen that it should be given a certificate that meant children were able to see it.
+because the distributor was keen that it should be given a certificate that meant children were able to see it.
 The BBFC felt that it contained inappropriate material, and there was lengthy negotiation.
-A lot of the controversy about films such as The Dark
+A lot of the controversy about films such

 The virtue of the 1984 Act was that it extended that protection, which already existed in cinemas, to viewing in the home.
 The Minister gave the statistics on the extent to which viewing in the home has taken off in the past